Working Spouse Surcharge Certification Information

 In an effort to keep costs as low as possible for all of our employees and for the State of Georgia’s taxpayers, beginning in 2020 there will be a new surcharge of $100 per month applied to employees who choose to cover their spouses in the USG healthcare plan if the employee’s spouse works for an employer other than the USG and receives an offer of coverage from that employer.

-During Open Enrollment, employees enrolled in a USG Healthcare plan and elect to enroll a spouse must complete the working spouse surcharge certification through OneUSG Connect - Benefits.
+During your new hire enrollment period, employees who choose to enroll in a USG healthcare plan and elect to enroll a spouse must complete the working spouse surcharge certification through OneUSG Connect - Benefits.

 Working Spouse Surcharge will apply if: